JDBC driver (Java)¶

 - DecentDB-specific schema helpers on

-DecentDBDatabaseMetaDatafor table DDL and trigger listing
+DecentDBDatabaseMetaDatafor table DDL and trigger listing - stable tooling metadata helpers on

 For DBeaver integration details, see the DBeaver guide.